 One day, you might feel the same about decluttering, but regardless, have faith that not knowing what to do is natural at first.
 Don’t beat yourself up or compare your progress to others.
 Instead, give yourself permission to learn and make mistakes.

 Embracing a beginner’s mind will help you overcome the paralysis, so you can find the courage to get started.
 Then try these five simple steps that will help you declutter your home, even when you’re overwhelmed with too much stuff.

-Sure, you’d find a bucket—but then what?
 You’d turn the water off at the source.

 Of course, you’d want to clean up the mess ASAP, but it’s obvious that there’s no point in cleaning while water is pouring out everywhere.
 The same logic applies to decluttering your home.

 Sit down and take 10 minutes to reflect on the shopping you’ve done in the last month.
 If you use a debit or credit card, it’s helpful to review your statements.
-What are you buying and is it contributing to your clutter?
+What are you buying, and is it contributing to your clutter?

 If so, I highly recommend you check out this article, where I outline four common reasons why people can’t stop shopping (along with practical strategies you can implement right away).